 Allow 30 to 40 minutes, open from 9am to 12pm, 1.30pm to 4.30pm from Monday to Friday. https://www.soldats-de-plomb.com/

-Costumed visits for children, workshops in the afternoon during the school holidays, your children can take care while you visit the castle gallery, the common, the gardens with a guided tour or your audioguide
+Costumed visits for children, workshops in the afternoon during the school holidays, your children are busy while you visit the castle gallery, the common, the gardens with a guided tour or your audioguide

 Located about twenty kilometers from the cottage of the old school, through the woods and La Breille les pins, this small vineyard village is known for its troglodyte houses: two good restaurants (the Hélianthe, the Bistroglo) are settled there, if you want to test the atmosphere of this type of installation in the heart of the rock.